On the Piatetski-Shapiro construction for integral models of Shimura varieties: Fixed points of integral models of Shimura varieties

+We first observe that the composite is a closed immersion by \cite[Theorem 1.1.1]{Xunormalization} and the second arrow is a closed immersion because $\scrs_{K_1'}\hyo$ is separated; it follows that the first arrow is a closed immersion.
+From part (1), it moreover follows that the first arrow is a universal homeomorphism.
+To show that the first map is an isomorphism, it is thus enough to show it induces isomorphisms on complete local rings of $\ovfp$-points, see e.g. \cite[Lemma 0819]{stacks-project}.
+By Lemma \ref{Lem:CommutativeAlgebra} below, using the fact that $K_p^{\circ, \Gamma}$ is hyperspecial, it suffices to show that the induced map on tangent spaces at $\ovfp$-points is a bijection.
+Since the map is a closed immersion, it suffices to show that for $x \in \scrs_{K^{\circ, \Gamma}}\gx$ the tangent space of $\scrs_{K^{\circ, \Gamma}}\gx \to \scrs_{K_1'}\hyo^{\Gamma}$ at $x$ has the same dimension as the tangent space of $\scrs_{K_1'}\hyo^{\Gamma}$ at $x$.

+We note that $\scrs_{K^{\circ, \Gamma}}\gx$ is smooth, and that the tangent space at $x$ has dimension equal to the dimension of the tangent space of any point in $\locmodgmu=\locmodgadmu$.
+By Proposition \ref{Prop:EquivariantTangentSpaces}, we may identify the tangent space of $\scrs_{K_1'}\hyo^{\Gamma}$ at $x$ with the $\Gamma$-fixed point of the tangent space of $\locmodhmu$ at a $\Gamma$-fixed point $y$ of $\locmodhmu=\locmodhadmu$.
+By Proposition \ref{Prop:FixedPointsLocalModels}, we have $y \in \locmodgadmu$, and moreover the $\Gamma$-fixed points of the tangent space gives the tangent space of $\locmodgadmu$ at $y$.
+This proves the claim about the dimensions of tangent spaces, and so we are done by the argument in the previous paragraph. \end{proof}

-\begin{Lem} Let $f:A \to B$ be a surjective local homomorphism of complete local Noetherian $\zpbr$-algebras with $B$ flat and formally smooth over $\zpbr$.
+\begin{Lem} Let $f:A \to B$ be a surjective local homomorphism of complete local Noetherian $\zpbr$-algebras with $B$ flat, formally smooth, and unramified over $\zpbr$.
 Suppose that $f$ induces a universal homeomorphism on spectra.
-If $f$ induces an isomorphism on tangent spaces, then it is an isomorphism. \end{Lem} \begin{proof} The proof is no doubt well known to experts, but we were unable to find a suitable reference.
+If $f$ induces an isomorphism on residue fields and tangent spaces, then it is an isomorphism. \end{Lem} \begin{proof} The proof is no doubt well known to experts, but we were unable to find a suitable reference.
 Because $B$ is formally smooth over $\zpbr$ we have that it is a complete local ring of the form $\zpbr[[X_1, \dots, X_n]]$.
 The map $f: A \to B$ admits a section $g: B \to A$, which we may construct by taking $g(X_i)$ to be any $Y \in A$ such that $f(Y) = X_i$.
-The maximal ideal $m_A$ is a finitely generated $A$ module as $A$ is Noetherian, and the map $g \circ f|_{m_A}: m_A \to m_A$ is a surjective modulo the maximal ideal $m_A$ by assumption, whence it is a surjection by Nakayama's lemma.
-Thus we have that $f$ induces an isomorphism $m_B \cong m_A$, and so as $m_B$ contains no nilpotents, $m_A$ contains no nilpotents as well and thus $A$ is reduced.
-Thus $f$ is an isomorphism. \end{proof}
+The morphism $g$ is finite, as both $A, B$ are complete and $g$ induces an isomorphism on residue fields and tangent spaces.
+Thus $g \circ f$ makes $A$ a finite $A$ algebra, and so by Nakayama's lemma we see that $g \circ f$ is a surjection, as $A$ is Noetherian; it is thus an isomorphism. \end{proof}